How do I transverse

 In my sloshing stomach,

-And I know I cannot blame the tide
+And I know I cannot blame

 For drawing me in,